Harrison described half-term as the ‘best one ever’. Alex agreed with him.

 You might wonder what we did that was so deserving of such a bold statement.
 Did we go on a fancy holiday somewhere exotic?
 Did we go on lots of expensive days out?

 In fact, apart from Monday, when we went to the beach, we barely left our road.
 The kids spent the rest of the time, from breakfast until bedtime (with super fast food breaks!) in the park outside of our house.
 They played with the kids that live in and around the estate, they played on their bikes and scooters, used the play equipment, played football, made cardboard castles, found snails and frogs and worms and basically lived their best lives.
 They came in each evening absolutely filthy, scabby-kneed and tired, but so happy.
-They all ate brilliantly, slept brilliantly and the TV and tablet’s were barely touched.
+They all ate brilliantly, had a decent deep sleep every night and the TV and tablet’s were barely touched.

 When we moved here in March, the park was something I was unsure of.
 When I say it is outside our house, it literally is outside our house.
 The photo below is taken from our front garden.
 I figured it was either going to be brilliant – a space the kids could go out and play in whenever they wanted, or it would be a nightmare, with yobs out there day and night.